 I have not read a single article and saw not a single pitch by Atul regarding the approach he sold to his funders, but I did my own analysis of the health care business.

 Last year, I spent a couple of months dissecting the healthcare business with an MD running her practice, looking to partner with a big hospital.
-After an extensive deep-dive into the business model, I came to the conclusion no suboptimization of the current processes with massive, entrenched “power lines” will yield the disruption needed to change healthcare’s highly corrosive cause.
+After an extensive deep-dive into the business model, I concluded no suboptimization of the current processes with massive, entrenched “power lines” will yield the disruption needed to change healthcare’s highly corrosive cause.

-Even when you are Kaiser Permanente in California and attempt to shave off and combine a few layers in the highly fragmented process of care, you will find enormous resistance in other states adopting the same model.
-Kaiser Permanente is moderately successful in creating a more monolithic and integrated stack of care, but its approach does not solve the cause of why Americans need so much care in the first place.
+Even when you are Kaiser Permanente in California and attempt to shave off and combine a few layers in the highly fragmented care process, you will find enormous resistance in other states adopting the same model.
+Kaiser Permanente is moderately successful in creating a more monolithic and integrated stack of care.
+Still, its approach does not solve why Americans need so much care in the first place.

-In contrast, Americans now spend 18% of GDP on healthcare, 70% of American have one chronic illness, and many have two from the cascading effects of obesity and depression.
-We are now the second most obese country in the world after Mexico, which must make us question the evolutionary integrity of a so-called developed country.
+In contrast, Americans now spend 18% of GDP on healthcare, 70% of Americans have one chronic illness, and many have two from the cascading effects of obesity and depression.
+We are now the second most obese country in the world after Mexico, which must make us question a so-called developed country’s evolutionary integrity.

 The question is not whether technology will play a supporting role in the current health care processes.
 It does already, and the use of technology will increase dramatically.
-For the simple reason technology, such as telemedicine, helps doctors squeeze more billable hours in a day.
-Finagling more billable visits per hour charged to health insurance companies, by virtually any means possible, is the game all doctors play to make a decent living.
+For the simple reason, technology, such as telemedicine, helps doctors squeeze more billable hours in a day.
+Finagling more billable visits per hour charged to health insurance companies is the game all doctors play to make a decent living by virtually any means possible.

-Being a doctor these days is not easy nor fun by my definition, as I witnessed from close by.
-Depending on the service provided to the patient, to get doctor payouts to rise above $100/hour, a doctor must deploy a staff of four people to deal with the necessary ancillary services earning less, deploy scribes to log the diagnoses accurately, and deploy administrative staff to comply with insurance company protocols.
+These days, being a doctor is not easy nor fun by my definition, as I witnessed from close by.
+Depending on the service provided to the patient, to get doctor payouts to rise above $100/hour, a doctor must deploy a staff of four people to deal with the necessary ancillary services earning less, deploy scribes to log the diagnoses accurately and deploy administrative staff to comply with insurance company protocols.